Rufous-crowned bee-eater: Description and taxonomy

 It was previously considered a subspecies of the blue-throated bee-eater (M. viridis), but was split as a distinct species by the IUCN Red List and BirdLife International in 2014, and the International Ornithological Congress followed suit in 2022.
+It is still confused with M. viridis as it is still called blue-throated bee-eater by many including eBird.